engtuncay/engtuncay.github.io/php/php-oop-02-classes.md

 ## Define a Class

-A class is defined by using the class keyword, followed by the name of the class and a pair of curly braces ({}).
-All its properties and methods go inside the braces:
+A class is defined by using the class keyword and class block.

 Syntax